 The idea that you know best about what should happen in your organization goes hand-in-hand with the notion that you still need help keeping it all running.
 It is rare that a single individual knows everything about a very complex problem, let alone knows all of the steps that may be required to solve them.
 The same is true with tools.
 Chef provides help with infrastructure management.
 And Chef can help solve very complicated problems.
 Chef also has a large community of users who have a lot of experience solving a lot of very complex problems.
 That community can provide knowledge and support in areas that your organization may not have and (along with Chef) can help your organization solve any complex problem.

-The key underlying principle of Chef is that you (the user) knows best about what your environment is, what it should do, and how it should be maintained.
+The key underlying principle of Chef is that you (the user) know best about what your environment is, what it should do, and how it should be maintained.
 The chef-client is designed to not make assumptions about any of those things.
 Only the individuals on the ground—that’s you and your team—understand the technical problems and what is required to solve them.
 Only your team can understand the human problems (skill levels, audit trails, and other internal issues) that are unique to your organization and whether any single technical solution is viable.

 A recipe can run multiple times on the same system and the results will always be identical.
 A resource is defined in a recipe, which then defines the actions to be performed on the system.
 The chef-client ensures that actions are not performed if the resources have not changed and that any action that is performed is done the same way each time.
-If a recipe is re-run and nothing has change, then the chef-client will not do anything.
+If a recipe is re-run and nothing has changed, then the chef-client will not do anything.

 Chef does as much work as possible on the node and as little as possible on the server.
 A chef-client runs on each node and it only interacts with the Chef server when it needs to.
-The Chef server is designed to distribute of data to each node easily, including all cookbooks, recipes, templates, files, and so on.
+The Chef server is designed to distribute data to each node easily, including all cookbooks, recipes, templates, files, and so on.
 The Chef server also retains a copy of the state of the node at the conclusion of every chef-client run.
 This approach ensures that the actual work needed to configure each node in your infrastructure is distributed across the organization, rather than centralized on smaller set of configuration management servers.

 When the chef-client configures each node in the system, the order in which that configuration occurs is very important.
 For example, if Apache is not installed, then it cannot be configured and the daemon cannot be started.
 Configuration management tools have struggled with this problem for a long time.
 For each node a list of recipes is applied.
 Within a recipe, resources are applied in the order in which they are listed.
 At any point in a recipe other recipes may be included, which assures that all resources are applied.
 The chef-client will never apply the same recipe twice.
 Dependencies are only applied at the recipe level (and never the resource level).
 This means that dependencies can be tracked between high-level concepts like “I need to install Apache before I can start my Django application!”
 It also means that given the same set of cookbooks, the chef-client will always execute resources in the same exact order.